 Before being examined by a psychologist chosen by the insurance company, consult with an experienced maritime lawyer to learn about your rights under Federal maritime law.
 Tell your treating doctors about your psychological symptoms, ask for a referral to a qualified PTSD psychologist or psychiatrist.
 Beard helps his clients get proper psychological treatment.
 If you have been injured and are suffering from psychological symptoms, don’t be rushed into signing a settlement agreement that releases your right to fair compensation.
 Get legal advice from a maritime injury lawyer with experience in successfully handling post-traumatic stress disorder claims.

-For a confidential and free initial consultation about your maritime injury case, contact James Beard and his partners at Johnson Beard & Trueb PC at 1-800-621-1091.
+For a confidential and free initial consultation about your maritime injury case, contact James Beard and his partners at Trueb & Beard, LLC at 1-800-621-1091.
 Beard is always on the side of the injured crewman and never represents insurance companies or vessel owns.
 You can hire Beard on a contingency fee basis where Beard is owed no fees unless he successfully recovers compensation for you.